michaelpineirocode/jam-py/README.md

 -debug on/off - turns on debug mode.
 As of now, debug only displays tokens registered by the tokenizer.
 -clear - clears the shell.
 Only works with Windows computers, as of now.
 -help - prints the list of commands and descriptions
+-insert - prompts to provide a path for a script to be used.

 # Dependencies
 Jampy relies on the following dependencies: